Table of Contents

 To mark the end of a line or area, set the value of

-Note that you should name the data headers a, b, and c.
-Already naming the data columns in the csv file will not work.
-When uploading, an alert appears stating which columns will be read, and which columns will be ignored.
+When uploading, an alert will appear stating which columns will be read, and which columns will be ignored.

 The following properties apply to all types of plot elements